The Material Recovery Center of Lewis County

 HAZARDOUS MATERIALS ACCEPTED AT THE EAST LEWIS COUNTY TRANSFER STATION

 The Hazo Hut maintains a satellite collection trailer at the East Lewis County Transfer Station.
 The trailer is available to residential customers during normal operating hours of the transfer station.
-The Transfer Station is open Monday through Saturday.
-Hours are 8:30 A.M. to 5:00 P.M.
-The Transfer Station is closed on the following holidays: New Years Day, 4th of July, Thanksgiving, Christmas.
+The transfer station is open Monday through Saturday, 8:30 A.M. to 5:00 P.M.
+The transfer station is closed on the following holidays: New Years Day, 4th of July, Thanksgiving, Christmas.

 Click the following link to see the list of hazardous materials accepted: Acceptable Materials

 Lewis County operates a free give-a-way program for unused materials collected through the hazardous waste collection program.
 Please go to the following link for more information.

 The services of the Hazo Hut are FREE to residential customers!
 Recycle the following items during operating hours of the Central Transfer Station: